Form of Government: Federal republic

 |cigars and cigarettes||52 485.9||M units||2016|

-A member of the NAFTA since 1 January 1994, Mexico has considerably increased its volume of trade with the USA and Canada.
+A member of the NAFTA since 1 January 1994, the country revised the treaty with the USA and Canada by signing a new agreement (USMCA) in 2020.
 Mexico has also established free-trade agreements with the EU, Japan and other countries.

 Finance and banking.